VladGavra98/SERL/README.md

 ## Module Installation Instructions
+The module was tested on Linux.
+The .so fies contianed in the environment cannot be loaded on Windows.

 1. Create and activate a python virtual environment in project root (optional):
    ```bash
    python3.8 -m venv venv